-The method of fixing furniture compression springs in place is the top and bottom coils are sewn into position or fixed across webbing (on furniture applications).
+The method of fixing double cone coil springs in place is the top and bottom coils are sewn into position or fixed across webbing (on furniture applications).
 Stability of the top and bottom of the spring is imperative, as without secure fixing the spring will become unstable and topple over from one end or the other and render its use inoperable.

 Contact Person: Ms.Rae Chou